TosbackCgusBridge-Bot/CGUs-versions/Hautelook/Privacy Policy.md

     *   Watches
 *   KidsShop Sale Events

+    *   Burberry Kids Up to 60% Off
+    *   Toys to Spark Imagination: Mattel &.
+More
     *   Joe Fresh
     *   Melissa &.
 Doug
     *   Kids' Outdoor Shoes ft.
 Kamik &.
 SPROX
     *   Tween Scene: Gifts Starting at $10
-    *   Stay Warm in Style: Kids' Outerwear Up to 65% Off
-    *   Olivia Miller
-    *   Frenchie Mini Couture

     Shop By Category
     *   Toy Shop
+    *   Girls' Sizes 2T-6X
     *   Girls' Sizes 7-16
+    *   Girls' Shoes
     *   Boys' Sizes 2T-7
+    *   Boys' Shoes
     *   Boys' Sizes 8-20
-    *   Girls' Shoes
-    *   Girls' Sizes 2T-6X
-    *   Boys' Shoes
+    *   Baby Girl
     *   Baby Boy
-    *   Baby Girl
 *   HomeShop Sale Events

+    *   Free Shipping: Finishing Touches for Your Home
+    *   S'well &.
+More Starting at $15
+    *   Free Shipping: Comfy Blankets &.
+More Up to 55% Off
+    *   Deck Your Halls: Holiday Decor &.
+More
+    *   CALPAK Luggage
     *   Glam with an Edge: Decor by Interior Illusions
-    *   CALPAK Luggage
     *   Fall Decor &.
 More Starting at $15
     *   Must-Haves for the Kitchen from $20
     *   Free Shipping: Wall Murals &.
 More Up to 40% Off